sergiomrebelo/metamorphosis/README.md

-# Metamorphosis
-## Experiments in the Design of Interactive Moving Posters
+# Metamorphosis: Experiments in the Design of Interactive Moving Posters

 **Metamorphosis** is a collection of interactive moving posters that address the current “metamorphosis” of the planet Earth due to the current climatic changes, _i.e._ the posters inform about the causes and consequences of some of the current environmental problems, especially focusing on human impact.